LTL Freight Tracking: Terms to understand and benefits to business.

 Being able to track shipments is incredibly helpful, and LTL carriers typically offer tracking capabilities throughout in-transit shipment phases including pick-up, stop-offs and delivery.

 While there is a lot of lingo to learn and documents to understand, we hope this post helps you navigate the process of tracking LTL freight while your shipments are in transit.
-Tracking shipments is made easier with online tracking tools like Freightquote by C.H.
-Robinson provides that put real-time status updates right at your fingertips.
+Tracking shipments is made easier with online tracking tools such as the ones Freightquote by C.H.
+Robinson provides.

 Do you have a shipment to book?